 We, as a club, consider that large teams should be avoided whenever possible.
 With nine players, an option to rotate a player off for each game helps with game time substitutions, but further reduces game time for the players.
 It is incumbent on each individual team to choose how they manage their players regarding any player rotations or byes.

 Families should know that they have a voice and any issues or concerns they have over team selection should be brought to our attention.
 Coaches have a greater voice as their input into individual players ability, attitude and behaviour may be relevant to the decision making process.
 Ultimately, the committee will decide on what they believe is the best and fairest option for all concerned.
 Our decisions are not always popular, and pleasing everybody is at times an impossible task.

-The selection sub-committee will usually comprise of the President, Vice President, the Enrolment Officers and two to three general committee members.
+The decision will usually comprise of the President, Vice President, the Enrolment Officers and two to three general committee members.
 When the child of a sub-committee member is in a team or year level requiring a determination by the sub-committee, that member abstains from voting in that instance.
-This eliminates any real or perceived conflict of interest or bias during team selection.
+This eliminates any real or perceived conflict of interest or bias.